Mines Website News

 Cautionary Note Regarding Forward Looking Statements:

 Certain statements in this news release are forward-looking and involve a number of risks and uncertainties.
-Such forward-looking statements are within the meaning of the phrase ‘forward-looking information& in the Canadian Securities Administrators& National Instrument 51-102 – Continuous Disclosure Obligations.
+Such forward-looking statements are within the meaning of the phrase 'forward-looking information' in the Canadian Securities Administrators' National Instrument 51-102 - Continuous Disclosure Obligations.
 Forward-looking statements are not comprised of historical facts.
-Forward-looking statements include estimates and statements that describe the Company&s future plans, objectives, or goals, including words to the effect that the Company or management and Qualified Persons (in the case of technical and scientific information) expect a stated condition or result to occur.
-Forward-looking statements may be identified by such terms as “believes&, “anticipates&, “expects&, “estimates&, “may&, “could&, “would&, “will&, or “plan&.
+Forward-looking statements include estimates and statements that describe the Company's future plans, objectives, or goals, including words to the effect that the Company or management and Qualified Persons (in the case of technical and scientific information) expect a stated condition or result to occur.
+Forward-looking statements may be identified by such terms as "believes", "anticipates", "expects", "estimates", "may", "could", "would", "will", or "plan".
 Since forward-looking statements are based on assumptions and address future events and conditions, by their very nature they involve inherent risks and uncertainties.
-Although these statements are based on information currently available to the Company, the Company provides no assurance that actual results will meet management&s expectations.
+Although these statements are based on information currently available to the Company, the Company provides no assurance that actual results will meet management's expectations.
 Risks, uncertainties, and other factors involved with forward-looking information could cause actual events, results, performance, prospects, and opportunities to differ materially from those expressed or implied by such forward-looking information.
-Forward-looking information in this news release includes but is not limited to: the Company's plans and expectations for La Parrilla; the timeline for the completion of the rehabilitation work at La Parrilla; and the timeline and ability to place the La Parrilla Silver Mine Complex back into operation.
+Forward-looking information in this news release includes but is not limited to: the Company's plans and expectations for La Parrilla; the expected timeline for underground development and the provision of run-of-mine mineralized material to the oxide processing circuit; the expected oxide circuit processing rates and the expectation of conducting doré pours on an ongoing basis; and the timeline for the completion of the commissioning activities at La Parrilla.

 Investment Disclosure